 As required by the Clean Waterways Act, DEP must prepare updates to its nutrient BMAPs by July 1, 2025.
 The July 1, 2025 BMAP Update Progress dashboard provides a visual representation of progress towards the completion of each of the required tasks and related sub-tasks leading up to the July 1, 2025 updates.
-Please visit the BMAP Public Meeting Calendar to find out about upcoming meetings and subscribe to meeting notices.
+Please visit the BMAP Public Meeting Calendar to find out about upcoming meetings and subscribe to meeting notices

-- All BMAP Documents - · Map including BMAPs adopted and in progress by a total maximum daily load

-· Map of HB 1379 New and Existing OSTDS Requirements
+- All BMAP Documents - · Map including BMAPs adopted and in progress - .
+Map of HB 1379 New and Existing OSTDS Requirements